telerik/xaml-docs/controls/raddataform/features/keyboard-support.md

 ## Custom Keyboard Command Provider

 RadDataForm provides an easy MVVM-friendly approach for customization of its default commands' logic.
-More information can be found on [Customizing Commands help article]({%slug raddataform-customize-commands%}).
-However, if you want to extend the way RadDataForm handles a particular key you could create your own custom command provider and predefine the behaviour for that key.
+You can find more information in the [Customizing Commands help article]({%slug raddataform-customize-commands%}).
+However, if you want to extend the way RadDataForm handles a particular key, you could create your own custom command provider and predefine the behaviour for that key.

-The approach for accomplishing the purpose is to create a separate class, inherit the DataFormCommandProvider and overriding the ProvideCommandsForKey(KeyEventArgs args) method.
-In this way only the undesired behavior can be adjusted according to your requirements.
+The approach for accomplishing this is to create a separate class, inherit the DataFormCommandProvider and override the ProvideCommandsForKey(KeyEventArgs args) method.
+In this way, only the undesired behavior can be adjusted according to your requirements.

-The class responsible for customizing the keyboard navigation should to be similar to the one below:
+The class responsible for customizing the keyboard navigation should to be similar to Example 1:

 #### __[C#] Example 1: Creating a custom KeyboardCommandProvider__